antoniogbn/top-talkers-resolve/README.md

 # top-talkers-resolve

 #### Description
-- It´s a Win 32 application coded and builted in Delphi XE5, that resolves DNS names from IP address aqcuired from cisco  routers top-talkers command output;
+- It´s a Win 32 application coded and built in Delphi XE5, that resolves DNS names from IP address aqcuired from cisco  routers top-talkers command output;

 #### Way to work